 - Avoid touching your eyes, nose, or mouth with unwashed hands.

 - Follow appropriate respiratory etiquette, which includes covering for coughs and sneezes.

-In addition, employees must familiarize themselves with the symptoms of COVID-19:
+In addition, employees must familiarize themselves with the primary symptoms of COVID-19:

 - Shortness of breath, difficulty breathing; and

-- Early symptoms such as chills, body aches, sore throat, headache, diarrhea, nausea/vomiting, and runny nose.
+- Secondary symptoms such as Loss of taste or smell, muscle aches (“myalgia”), sore throat, severe headache, diarrhea, nausea/vomiting, and abdominal pain.

 III.
 Job Site Protective Measures